 Apparently, I was not qualified enough to date him unless I succeed in hardcore academics.
 So, that’s how it works when you are dealing with a relationship bully.
 It is like participating in a never-ending competition where you lose every round.
 Your success and your accomplishments are never worth celebrating.

 Related Reading: Is He Using Me?
 Watch Out For These 21 Signs And Know What To Do

 You are not mature enough to take on your own responsibilities, so, let me intervene and tell you how to lead your life.
 That’s how a relationship bully will slide in and take charge.
 Before you know it, you are dodging your best friend’s calls because apparently they are a bad influence and you have to cut them off for the sake of this relationship.

 Yes, being a control freak is an indication of relationship and bullying behavior in it.
 An emotional bully will tell you how you should dress, who you should meet, and broadly how to present yourself in a manner that they like.
 More often than not, the submissive partner gives in to such illogical demands to maintain peace or maybe they are not strong enough to face the consequences.

 5. You are physically abused

 Jaseena says, “The person who is bullying does not essentially have a sense of regret or remorse.
 They hold the mentality “I have suffered, now you must also suffer”.
 They just want to feel superior.”
 No two people in a healthy relationship will ever experience such a fatal outcome.
-So, do take your stand from the very first blow and don’t wait for it to hit the rock bottom.
+So, do take your stand from the very first blow, and don’t wait for it to hit rock bottom.